 An ankle fracture can be hard to distinguish from a strain or sprain, so trust the doctors at Complete Foot and Ankle to help you get the right treatment.
-Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra diagnose and treat ankle fractures in Ridgewood and Garfield, New Jersey.
+Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM diagnose and treat ankle fractures in Ridgewood and Garfield, New Jersey.
 Call the office if you suspect a fracture, or use the online booking agent to schedule an appointment.

 When the connective tissue of your ankle gives way or tears, you have a sprain; if the bone breaks, it’s an ankle fracture.
 Actions that can cause a fracture include: